 Eventually, I just started to believe that regardless of what I do, my life will only go from bad to worse and that there’s no point in even trying anymore.

 Most days, I just wanted to raise my hand and scream, I give up.

-At some point in our lives, we all go through moments like these — moments that will test every ounce of strength in us that we start to believe that things will never get better.
+At some point in our lives, we all go through tough times — times that will test every ounce of strength in us that we start to believe that things will never get better.